nxzq/inhouse-scrims/module/README.md

 ## Usage

-inhouse-scrims exports a default function that takes in an array of player objects, validates the input then returns an array of top 25th percentile games sorted from most to least recommended.
+inhouse-scrims exports a default function that takes in an array of player objects, validates the input then returns an array of up to 100 scrim lobbies sorted.

 ## Inputs